CALL FOR PAPERS

 The broad aim of LLIDS consists in providing an interdisciplinary discursive space for all the researchers committed to rigorous enquiry into theoretical concerns that inform critical articulations providing new perspectives within the manifold.
 It also attempts to fashion a reflective space within the ongoing learning practices that would allow the researchers to collate their insights with larger issues.

 Only complete papers will be considered for publication.
 The papers need to be submitted according to the latest guidelines of the MLA format.
-You are welcome to submit full length papers (not less than 3500 words) along with a 150 words abstract, list of keywords, bio-note, and word count on or before 15th April, 2018 for the summer issue.
+You are welcome to submit full length papers (not less than 3500 words) along with a 150 words abstract, list of keywords, bio-note, and word count on or before 15th July, 2018.
+We appreciate early submissions.
 All necessary author guidelines can be found here – http://www.ellids.com/author-guidelines/.
-Please email your submissions and queries to – email@example.com.
+Please email your submissions and queries to – firstname.lastname@example.org.

 NOTE – We do not solicit any fee for publication.